Children, Youth and Young Adults

 Youth and Family Services Association

-Contracted community-based agencies provide a range of counseling and youth development services that seek to help young people develop healthier lives and futures.
-Agencies work with youth and/or their family to promote positive youth development and to reduce high-risk behaviors.
+Contracted community-based agencies provide a range of counseling and youth development services to support young people to grow, learn, thrive, and succeed in life.
+Agencies work with youth and/or their families to reduce high-risk behaviors, and to gain access to life success pathways.

 - Youth development